JMariadlcs/NFT-IPFS/README.md

 NOTICE: we are working with Chainlink VRF V2 which is not still implemented on Polygon Network.

+The workshop followed to complete this repo is [this one](https://www.youtube.com/watch?v=xTnDTWHsbIs&t=5879s).

 <br/>
 <p align="center">
 <img src="./images/pug.png" width="225" alt="NFT Pug">